hayden-fr/ComfyUI-Model-Manager/README.md

 - Filter directory dropdown
   - Filter directory content in auto-suggest dropdown (not clear how this should be implemented)
 - Filters dropdown
-  - Stable Diffusion model version, if applicable (Maybe dropdown list of "Base Models" is more pratical to impliment?)
+  - Stable Diffusion model version, if applicable (Maybe dropdown list of "Base Models" is more practical to implement?)
   - Favorites
 - Swap between `and` and `or` keyword search? (currently `and`)